thisisjonchen/S24HackPSU-Roa/README.md

 ![cover](Promo.png)

 ## Mission Statement
-To make driving smarter.
+To leverage artificial intelligence, computer vision, and innovative road threat detection to make traveling safer.

 ## Our Goal
 To bring the safety features of self-driving car technology to everyone across the socio-economic spectrum.
-Our mission statement is to leverage artificial intelligence, computer vision, and innovative road threat detection to make traveling safer.

 ## Market
 The common driver and commuter.